jasonrhodes/littleform/README.md

 ## Validation

 Validators can be passed to any included input via the `validators` prop, which should be an array of validation functions.

 Each function will receive the current value to be validated and should return null/undefined if the value is valid, or a string (representing the error message for the invalid state) if invalid.
+You can define any kind of validator you want if it follows those conventions.

 littleform validation happens _on blur_ and _on submit_, so the validity of an input isn't evaluated until either the input has been touched and blurred, or once the form has been submitted.

-`littleform` ships with a few basic validators:
+`littleform` ships with a few basic validators (but you can define any validators you want):

 - `validators.required`
   Ensures a value has been entered for the given input.